Postmark: History

+An early example of a Bishop mark.

 The first postmark, called the "Bishop mark", was introduced by English Postmaster General Henry Bishop in 1661 and showed only the day and month of mailing to prevent the delay of the mail by carriers.

 In England during the latter part of the 17th century, several postmarks were devised for use with the London Penny Post, a postal system that delivered mailed items within the city of London.
 The postmarks bore the initial of the particular post office or handling house it was sent from along with a separate time stamp.
 Postage was prepaid and the postmark was applied to the mailed item by means of an inked hand-stamp.
 Some historians also consider these postmarks to be the world's first postage "stamps".

 In the 19th century and early 1900s, it was common for letters to receive multiple postmarks, or backstamps, indicating the time, date, and location of each post office transporting or delivering the letter, and this is still occasionally true.
 While almost every contemporary postmark includes a location as well as a date, in 2004, New Zealand Post announced plans to eliminate the location on their postmarks and include only the date; however, information about this can be determined by a three-number code on the postmarks.

 In Great Britain, the first postmark employed for the cancellation of the then new adhesive postage stamps was the Maltese Cross, so named because of its shape and appearance.
 This was used in conjunction with a date stamp which was applied, usually to the rear of the letter, which denoted the date of posting.